-- operations and maintenance: an ongoing review of contracting and internal service agreement strategies will be carried out, to achieve the best balance of risk transfer, cost and performance based focus - risk assessments will be periodically reviewed, to enhance optimised decision-making capability - changes in Council direction, legislation and Government policy will be taken into account during AMP reviews - · recruitment, retention and development of sufficient and suitably qualified staff.
+- operations and maintenance: an ongoing review of contracting and internal service agreement strategies will be carried out, to achieve the best balance of risk transfer, cost and performance based focus; - risk assessments will be periodically reviewed, to enhance optimised decision-making capability; - all inherent, current and target risk scores will be reviewed following the adoption of the amended risk management framework; - changes in Council direction, legislation and Government policy will be taken into account during AMP reviews; and - recruitment, retention and development of sufficient and suitably qualified staff.

-No specific improvement tasks have been identified for the Library Services AMP.
+No other specific improvement tasks have been identified for the Library Services AMP.